Street Choirs Festival: Festival format

 The festival typically runs over a weekend from Friday night to Sunday afternoon.
 The Friday night concert features invited musicians.
-Guest performers at the festival have included O'Hooley and Tidow (2015), Coope Boyes and Simpson (2017) and Barnstormer 1649 featuring Atilla the Stockbroker (2018).
+Guest performers at the festival have included O'Hooley and Tidow (2014), Coope Boyes and Simpson (2017) and Barnstormer 1649 featuring Atilla the Stockbroker (2018).
 On Saturday morning, participating choirs rehearse together a set of 'massed sing' songs before performing the massed songs together as a massed choir, usually in a prominent outdoor location in the host town or city.
 The massed sing in Sheffield was on the steps of Sheffield City Hall, Brighton 2018 was on the seafront and Manchester 2020 was in Cathedral Gardens.
+In 2026, the festival was held in Scotland for the first time, hosted by three community choirs in Dumfries.

 Busking forms an important feature of the festival.
 The participating choirs sing at designated locations in the host town or city on Saturday afternoon.
 A variety of workshops run on the Sunday morning, followed by a farewell picnic.
 It is a tradition to sing Billy Bragg's version of The Internationale either at the massed sing or at the farewell picnic.